The-McGrail-Foundation/MIMEDefang-website/content/pages/man/MIMEDefang.pm.md

 Title: MIMEDefang - documentation
-Date: 2022-07-01 10:34:32
+Date: 2022-08-24 00:00:23
 Author: gbechis
 Slug: man_Mail::MIMEDefang
 Status: published
 Template: documentation

 # NAME

 Mail::MIMEDefang - email filtering milter

 # DESCRIPTION

 Mail::MIMEDefang is a framework for filtering e-mail.
-It uses Sendmail's "Milter" API, some C glue code, and some Perl code to let you write high-performance mail filters in Perl.
+It uses Sendmail\'s Milter API, some C glue code, and some Perl code to let you write high-performance mail filters in Perl.

 People use MIMEDefang to:

-        Block viruses
-        Block or tag spam
-        Remove HTML mail parts
-        Add boilerplate disclaimers to outgoing mail
-        Remove or alter attachments
-        Replace attachments with URL's
-        Implement sophisticated access controls.
+Block viruses Block or tag spam Remove HTML mail parts Add boilerplate disclaimers to outgoing mail Remove or alter attachments Replace attachments with URLs Implement sophisticated access controls.

-    You're limited only by your imagination.
+You\'re limited only by your imagination.
 If you can think of it and code it in Perl, you can do it with MIMEDefang.

 # METHODS

 init_globals

-        Initialize global variables used across MIMEDefang instance and filter.
+:   Initialize global variables used across MIMEDefang instance and
+    filter.

 print_and_flush(text)

-        Prints to stdout and flush buffer.
+:   Prints to stdout and flush buffer.

 md_openlog(tag, facility)

-        Initialize e syslog object using Sys::Syslog or Unix::Syslog as appropriate.
+:   Initialize e syslog object using Sys::Syslog or Unix::Syslog as
+    appropriate.

 md_syslog(facility, msg)

-        Prints a message to syslog(3) using the specified facility
+:   Prints a message to **syslog** (3) using the specified facility

 md_graphdefang_log

-        This is called to log events that occur during mimedefang processing.
+:   This is called to log events that occur during mimedefang
+    processing.
 It should be called from mimedefang-filter with appropriate event names and values.
 Possible examples:
-        "md_graphdefang_log('virus',$VirusName,$filename);"
-        "md_graphdefang_log('spam',$hits);"
-        "md_graphdefang_log('bad_filename',$filename,$extension);"
+    `md_graphdefang_log(virus,$VirusName,$filename);`
+    `md_graphdefang_log(spam,$hits);`
+    `md_graphdefang_log(bad_filename,$filename,$extension);`

 detect_and_load_perl_modules

-        Automatically detect and load Perl modules needed for some features like SpamAssassin, rbl checks, zip file listing and HTML parsing.
+:   Automatically detect and load Perl modules needed for some features
+    like SpamAssassin, rbl checks, zip file listing and HTML parsing.

 detect_antivirus_support

-        Check if antivirus support should be loaded by looking at %Features
+:   Check if antivirus support should be loaded by looking at
+    `%Features`

 init_status_tag

-        Open the status file descriptor
+:   Open the status file descriptor

 set_status_tag(depth, tag)

-        Sets the status tag for this worker inside the multiplexor.
+:   Sets the status tag for this worker inside the multiplexor.

 push_status_tag(tag)

-        Updates status tag inside multiplexor and pushes onto stack.
+:   Updates status tag inside multiplexor and pushes onto stack.

 pop_status_tag

-        Pops previous status of stack and sets tag in multiplexor.
+:   Pops previous status of stack and sets tag in multiplexor.

 percent_encode(str)

-        Encode a string with unsafe chars as "%XY" where X and Y are hex digits.
+:   Encode a string with unsafe chars as %XY where X and Y are hex
+    digits.

 percent_encode_for_graphdefang(str)

-        Encode a string with unsafe chars as "%XY" where X and Y are hex digits.
+:   Encode a string with unsafe chars as %XY where X and Y are hex
+    digits.
 Quotes or spaces are not encoded but commas are encoded.

 percent_decode(str)

-        Decode a string previously encoded by percent_encode().
+:   Decode a string previously encoded by **percent_encode()**.

-    write_result_line ( $cmd, @args )
+write_result_line ( \$cmd, \@args )
-        Writes a result line to the RESULTS file.

-        $cmd should be a one-letter command for the RESULTS file
+:   Writes a result line to the RESULTS file. `$cmd` should be a

-        @args are the arguments for $cmd, if any.
-They will be percent_encode()'ed before being written to the file.
+    one-letter command for the RESULTS file `@args` are the arguments for `$cmd`, if any.
+They will be **percent_encode()**\'ed before being written to the file.
 Returns 0 or 1 and an optional warning message.

 signal_unchanged

-        Tells mimedefang C program message has not been altered.
+:   Tells mimedefang C program message has not been altered.

 signal_changed

-        Tells mimedefang C program message has been altered.
+:   Tells mimedefang C program message has been altered.

 in_message_context(name)

-        Returns 1 if we are processing a message; 0 otherwise.
+:   Returns 1 if we are processing a message; 0 otherwise.

 in_filter_wrapup(name)

-        Returns 1 if we are not in filter wrapup; 0 otherwise.
+:   Returns 1 if we are not in filter wrapup; 0 otherwise.

 in_filter_context

-        Returns 1 if we are inside filter or filter_multipart, 0 otherwise.
+:   Returns 1 if we are inside filter or filter_multipart, 0 otherwise.

 in_filter_end(name)

-        Returns 1 if we are inside filter_end 0 otherwise.
+:   Returns 1 if we are inside filter_end 0 otherwise.

 send_quarantine_notifications

-        Sends quarantine notification message, if anything was quarantined.
+:   Sends quarantine notification message, if anything was quarantined.

 signal_complete

-        Tells mimedefang C program Perl filter has finished successfully.
+:   Tells mimedefang C program Perl filter has finished successfully.
     Also mails any quarantine notifications and sender notifications.

 send_mail(fromAddr, fromFull, recipient, body, deliverymode)

-        Sends a mail message using Sendmail.
+:   Sends a mail message using Sendmail.
+Invokes Sendmail without

-        Invokes Sendmail without involving the shell, so that shell metacharacters won't cause security problems.

-        Deliverimode parameter is the optional sendmail delivery mode arg (default "-odd").
+    involving the shell, so that shell metacharacters won\'t cause security problems.
+Deliverimode parameter is the optional sendmail delivery mode arg (default -odd).

 send_admin_mail(subject, body)

-        Sends a mail message to the administrator
+:   Sends a mail message to the administrator

-# SEE ALSO
+## SEE ALSO
-    Mail::MIMEDefang::Actions(3)

-    Mail::MIMEDefang::Antispam(3)

-    Mail::MIMEDefang::Antivirus(3)

-    Mail::MIMEDefang::DKIM(3)

-    Mail::MIMEDefang::DKIM::ARC(3)

-    Mail::MIMEDefang::DKIM::Authres(3)

-    Mail::MIMEDefang::Mail(3)

-    Mail::MIMEDefang::MIME(3)

-    Mail::MIMEDefang::Net(3)

-    Mail::MIMEDefang::RFC2822(3)

-    Mail::MIMEDefang::Unit(3)

-    Mail::MIMEDefang::Utils(3)
+**Mail::MIMEDefang::Actions** (3)

+**Mail::MIMEDefang::Antispam** (3)

+**Mail::MIMEDefang::Antivirus** (3)

+**Mail::MIMEDefang::DKIM** (3)

+**Mail::MIMEDefang::DKIM::ARC** (3)

+**Mail::MIMEDefang::DKIM::Authres** (3)

+**Mail::MIMEDefang::Mail** (3)

+**Mail::MIMEDefang::MIME** (3)

+**Mail::MIMEDefang::Net** (3)

+**Mail::MIMEDefang::RFC2822** (3)

+**Mail::MIMEDefang::Unit** (3)

+**Mail::MIMEDefang::Utils** (3)